aomlomics/sedtrap/README.md

 # sedtrap
 Files associated with the USGS GoM Sediment Trap (GMT cruises).
 A study examining sedimentation rates and biogeochemical influences on microbial communities.
+Project title: Characterizing the Biodiversity and Variability of the Biological Carbon Pump in the Northern Gulf of Mexico Supported by NOAA's Northern Gulf Institute

 The structure of this repository is: